PHP in 2019

 Next, these RFCs are discussed on the "internals" mailing list, which can also be read online.
 Before a new language feature is added, there must be a vote.
 Only RFC with at least a 2/3 majority are allowed in the core.

 While most of core development is done on a voluntary basis, one of the core PHP developers, Nikita Popov, has recently been employed by JetBrains to work on the language full time.
-Another example is the Linux foundation who recently decided to invest into Zend framework.
+Another example is the Linux foundation who recently decided to invest into Zend framework, now called Laminas.
 Employments and acquisitions like these ensure stability for the future development of PHP.

-Besides the core itself, we've seen an increase in tools around it the past few years.
+Besides lots of features and improvements added to PHP's core, we've seen an increase in tools around it the past few years.
 What comes to mind are static analysers like Psalm, created by Vimeo; Phan and PHPStan.

 These tools will statically analyse your PHP code and report any type errors, possible bugs etc. In some way, the functionality they provide can be compared to TypeScript, though for now the language isn't transpiled, so no custom syntax is allowed.